Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 cannabis use

-But we know that most drugs have side effects the longer they're used.
 If cannabis can influence how we think and feel, how does it affect our minds in the long term?

-Recent studies show that cannabis use can affect several cognitive and psychological processes.
+Studies show that cannabis use can affect several cognitive and psychological processes.

 The research tested 39 people with CUD.
 The control group was made up of 20 people who have never or rarely used cannabis.